Fey (singer): 2008–2011: Dulce Tentación and Sweet Temptation

-Family, return to Sony Music, Primera Fila (2012 - 2014)
+2012–2014: Family, return to Sony Music, Primera Fila

 During April 2010, it was announced via a press conference that Fey was in the studio recording her eighth studio album, with a lead single tentatively called "Te Amo A Mi Manera" previewed at the conference.
 The project went to hiatus because of her marriage to Alonso Orozco in September 2010.
-Fey gave birth to her first child, Isabella, in January, 2011.
+Fey gave birth to her first child, Isabella, in January 2011.

-On March 8, 2012, it was confirmed via Sony Music Mexico that Fey would be returning to the record company, after almost ten years since the release of Vértigo, and three years after the release of Dulce Tentación/Sweet Temptation, her last studio album.
+On 8 March 2012, it was confirmed via Sony Music Mexico that Fey would be returning to the record company, after almost ten years since the release of Vértigo, and three years after the release of Dulce Tentación/Sweet Temptation, her last studio album.
 She had announced that her eighth album would be a Primera Fila, an album composed entirely of live renditions of her past hits and a few new songs.
 It was recorded in June, and it was released in October 2012.
 The first single, "Frío", was released on July, 21st during Fey's 39th birthday celebration.
 The album was certified gold just three weeks after its release, marking it a success in Fey's career.
 She began her "Todo Lo Que Soy" (All That I Am) tour in February 2013 in Mexico's National Auditorium, where she had set a record years before for most sold-out performances by a female artist, to positive reviews.
 In March 2013, Premios Oye announced Fey as the official image and spokesperson for that year's ceremony, where she also performed.
-On August 15, 2013, Fey performed "Azucar Amargo" at Premios Texas where she also won the "Best Pop/Rock Artist" award.
+On 15 August 2013, Fey performed "Azucar Amargo" at Premios Texas where she also won the "Best Pop/Rock Artist" award.
 In January 2014, Fey announced her divorce from Orozco.

 Fey confirmed in April 2014 that she will be a judge for the 2014 season of the dance competition show, "Bailando Por Un Sueño" (Dancing for a Dream).
-On December 11, 2014, Fey announced the release date of her Todo Lo Que Soy live CD & DVD package to be released on December 17 physically and December 24 digitally of the same year.
+On 11 December 2014, Fey announced the release date of her Todo Lo Que Soy live CD & DVD package to be released on 17 December physically and 24 December digitally of the same year.